rik3sh/json-to-excel-conversion/README.md

+## Requirements

+This project requires:
+- PHP >= 8.2.x
+- MySQL >= 5.7
+- Web server (Apache, Nginx or integrated PHP web server for testing)
+- Composer
+- Node/NPM

+If required PHP extensions are missing, `composer` will tell you about the missing dependencies.

 ## Installation Guide

 - clone this repo to your local machine and change directory in your terminal to project root.